+Ready to roll up your sleeves?
+Drop us a line at sell@corcoran.com to connect with an agent.
 Grandma's collection of adorable Hummel figurines has to go-at least into a box.
 Ditto that wall of family pictures, the stash of dog toys, the Lego minefield in the kid's room, and your doorful of souvenir refrigerator magnets.
 Purging doesn't mean ridding your life of your beloved tchotchkes, just ridding your apartment of them.
-And, if we're being totally honest here, unless your taste in home furnishings is unusually refined, you might want to consider just moving out and taking your stuff with you, lopsided recliner and all, and engaging a staging company step in and refurnish it for sale.
+And, if we're being totally honest here, unless your taste in home furnishings is unusually refined, you might want to consider just moving out and taking your stuff with you, La-Z-Boy recliner and all, and engaging a staging company step in and refurnish it for sale.
 (See Stage it.)